Olga Hepnarová: Arrest and conviction

 During the investigation, Hepnarová confirmed her intention was to kill as many people as possible.
-Psychology experts found her fully aware of her actions, and she expressed no regret.
+Psychology experts found her fully aware of her actions, and she expressed no remorse.
 She planned her actions, as she took into account that the ground sloped down to the tram stop, which allowed her to gain speed for the maximum death toll.
 The attack was her second attempt, as she felt there were not enough people on her first run.
 Hepnarová demanded to be executed.
 On 6 April 1974, Hepnarová was sentenced to death for murder by the City Court.
 The sentence was affirmed by higher instance courts and the Supreme Court re-qualified the sentence to public endangerment with the same penalty to be upheld.
 After several psychiatric examinations Hepnarová was deemed criminally responsible for her actions, and the Prime Minister of Czechoslovakia, Lubomír Štrougal, refused to grant her a pardon.